Low back pain is one of the bread and butter conditions presenting on our massge tables for treatment

 Low Back Pain - Anatomically Short Leg and Contra-Lateral Anterior Hip Rotation

-Where these lower limb backline symptoms are sufficiently acute to warrant correction of the anterior hip rotation, sacral tilt will increase and lower back pain while standing will be aggravated.
+Where lower limb backline symptoms are sufficiently acute to warrant correction of the anterior hip rotation, sacral tilt will increase and lower back pain while standing will be aggravated.
 This backward step in the treatment process cannot be avoided if the issues associated with anterior hip rotation must be corrected.
 However, by inserting thin spacers under the heel in the shoe of the short leg, hip/sacral tilt can be neutralised and lowback pain eliminated.

 While this is not rocket science, coverage in my remedial diploma studies was scarce to minimal.
 More recently the topic was touched on at the Australian Craniofascial Therapy School.
 Each of the four patients observed have been under the supervision and treatment of higher qualified physical therapists repeatedly over periods of several years but it escaped their attention.